CaioLucasNS/dtmoney/README.md

 # dtmoney

-ReactJS + TypeScript project with MirageJS for fake backend.
+ReactJS + TypeScript project with MirageJS for fake backend and stylized with Styled Components.
 Calculates a person's financial income with deposits, withdraws and total